General spin models from noncollinear spin density functional theory and spin-cluster expansion: Theory

 where $\mathcal C' \equiv \hat I(\mathcal C)$ denotes the image of the cluster under inversion.
 Therefore, the matrix representation of any improper rotation $\hat R'=\hat R\hat I$ can be obtained in the same manner as for proper rotations (up to the index permutation induced by $\hat I$).
 Finally, the time-reversal operator $\hat{\mathcal T}$ flips the spin direction, $\hat{\mathcal T}\,\hat{\vct{e}}_i \mapsto -\hat{\vct{e}}_i$.
 Therefore,

-It follows that only cluster terms with an even $\sum_{i=1}^{n_{\mathcal C}} l_i$ are $\hat{\mathcal T}$-even and therefore allowed as a time-reversal-invariant function, whereas terms with an odd $\sum_{i=1}^{n_{\mathcal C}} l_i$ are $\hat{\mathcal T}$-odd and thus excluded \cite{Singer2006-tb}.
+It follows that only cluster terms with an even $\sum_{i=1}^{n_{\mathcal C}} l_i$ are $\hat{\mathcal T}$-even and therefore allowed as a time-reversal-invariant function, whereas terms with an odd $\sum_{i=1}^{n_{\mathcal C}} l_i$ are $\hat{\mathcal T}$-odd and thus excluded~\cite{Singer2006-tb}.
 Combining this with the spatial symmetry operations, we can construct the projector onto the identity irreducible representation.
-The symmetry-adapted basis functions are the eigenfunctions of $\hat{P}_{\rm id}$ with eigenvalue $1$ \cite{Blanco1997-zs}.
+The symmetry-adapted basis functions are the eigenfunctions of $\hat{P}_{\rm id}$ with eigenvalue $1$~\cite{Blanco1997-zs}.
+In the actual calculations, we used Spglib library for the evaluation of crystal symmetry~\cite{Togo2024-vg}.